 Overall, realizing the energy capacity levels determined by our model appears technically feasible, considering that around 1700~TWh of natural gas storage is currently installed in Europe \cite{gie_2021}, even when taking into account the lower volumetric energy density of hydrogen compared to methane.
 Yet, experience with converting existing gas storage to hydrogen or building new underground hydrogen storage is so far limited \cite{talukdar_techno-economic_2024}.
 The same applies to hydrogen grids as well as hydrogen generation and re-conversion infrastructure.

-Importantly, large-scale adoption of hydrogen-based long-duration storage, comprising electrolyzers, caverns, and hydrogen turbines for reconversion, will likely have long lead times because of supply chain and permitting bottlenecks \cite{odenweller_probabilistic_2022,odenweller_green_2024}.
+Importantly, large-scale adoption of hydrogen-based long-duration storage, comprising electrolyzers, caverns, and hydrogen turbines for reconversion, will likely have long lead times because of supply chain and permitting bottlenecks \cite{odenweller_probabilistic_2022,odenweller_green_2025}.
 To safeguard the renewable energy transition in Europe, system planners and policymakers should thus consider early action to enable rapid scaling for realizing hydrogen storage investments.
 Furthermore, the maximum long-duration storage energy capacity in Europe identified in the least-cost system configuration, driven by the most extreme renewable drought in the winter of 1996/97, exceeds the next highest storage need determined for the weather year 1984/85 by 42\%.
 Market actors are unlikely to invest in such rarely utilized long-duration storage capacity without additional deployment incentives.
 Therefore, targeted support instruments or capacity mechanisms may be necessary to ensure the realization of sufficient storage capacity.

 We also observe complex interactions of long-duration storage with short-duration batteries and other flexibility options.
 A complementary operation of these technologies can mitigate least-cost long-duration storage and battery charging and discharging capacities to some extent, hence decreasing total system costs.
 This finding complements those of a previous study focused on the US context, which demonstrated that long-duration storage can also provide short-term flexibility \cite{li_influence_2024}.